JackieTrinh/GameProject/README.md

 ### How to play the game

-* open the gamemaker executable to play the game.
+* Open the GameMaker executable to play the game.

 ## Programs Used